hargurjeet/Portfolio-Projects/README.md

 - ### DeepLearning

 - #### PyTorch
   - [Wheat Seed Dataset](https://nbviewer.jupyter.org/github/hargurjeet/DeepLearning/blob/main/Wheat_Seeds_Analysis_Pytorch_blogs.ipynb): The datasets involves the prediction of species given measurements of seeds from different varieties of wheat.
 I build a logistic regression model and achievied accruacy of 78% under 15 epcohs.
+You can also read more about it on my [blog](https://gurjeet333.medium.com/logistic-regression-with-pytorch-a-beginner-guide-33c2266ad129)
   - [Insurance Cost Predicition](): I am going to use information like a person's age, sex, BMI, no. of children and smoking habit to predict the price of yearly medical bills.The dataset for this problem is taken from [Kaggle](https://www.kaggle.com/mirichoi0218/insurance).